sashinpivotal/dsa-java-review-doc/README.md

 - Refactor *HRClient* class
-  - Create two *SalariedEmployee* objects and one *HourlyEmployee* objects replacing *Employee* objects and
+  - Create two *SalariedEmployee* objects and one *HourlyEmployee* object replacing *Employee* objects and
   - Invoke *getEmployeeInfo* method of these objects